 If the boiler has a sealed system the pressure will always go up too high.

 The hot water tank operates at a much higher pressure than the central heating system.
-If the coil is split the pressure difference between clean and dirty water is so big it will always overfill the central heating system.
+If the coil in the hot water cylinder split the pressure difference between clean and dirty water is so big it will always overfill the central heating system.

 Open boiler system

 The clean water pressure in the hot water tank is far higher than that of the dirty water feed tank.
 A split coil in this system will show by the feed tank for the dirty central heating water constantly overfilling even with the float valve isolated or tied up.

 Proving a split coil